Adaptation to the weather – sort of

 The glass pan is in a square box with about a foot wide seating area.
 I saw that the seating area had been cleaned by a hand brush.
 Around the two squares, the snow was shoveled away.
 It was snowing.
 Pike’s Landing’s Chef, manager, and a waiter were shoveling snow from a path to the restaurant’s deck door.

 “What are these fires all about?”
 I asked.
 “Aren’t they cool?
 We installed them so people can sit outside on the deck having drinks when the weather is better.” the Chef replied.

+… they dress for it.
+In the Interior, they fear wind more than 40 below zero.
 For most Fairbanksans better weather means calm (no wind), sunshine, temperatures above 5F (-15oC).
-I bet this winter, people will sit outside watching the aurora, having a hot chocolate, cider, mulled wine, rum toddy, or even a crab soup, whenever there is no wind, the stars are bright, and temperatures are above 14F (-10oC).
+I bet this winter, people will sit outside watching the aurora without discomfort, having a hot chocolate, cider, mulled wine, rum toddy, or even a crab soup, whenever there is no wind, the stars are bright, and temperatures are above 14F (-10oC).
 I will be one of them when I can get a spot on the bench around the fire at all.

 What do you do outside in winter?
 Let me know, I am curious.

-Focus Alaska features lifestyle in the Interior, Alaska street style, curiosa, insider travel tips and more three times or more a month on Mondays.
+Focus Alaska features lifestyle in the Interior, Alaska street style, curiosa, insider travel tips and more.
 Get these cool infos right into your email box.
 Subscribe to High Latitude Style.